 For all NAP projects, an initial Community Impact Measures Report (Exhibit A) is due at the time of application.
-The Community Impact Measures Report must be submitted via ESA.
+The Community Impact Measures Report must be submitted via ESA and must be in the original Microsoft Excel format.
+Fields requesting numerical values must only include numerical values.
+Text must only be entered where it is requested.

 An annual report, which consists of the final Community Impact Measures Report, including Section VI of the report entitled Annual Project Report on Success (Exhibit A), must be submitted to the Department on or before December 31.
+This final Community Impact Measures Report must also be in the original Microsoft Excel format.
 These reports are used by the Department for statewide data collection and analysis.
 The NAP Annual Report requires a brief narrative to describe project accomplishments and how it met the goals and objectives identified in the original application.
 Finally, the agency should include any success stories related to the project.
-These stories should illustrate how this project had a positive impact in the community, and may include a recommendation to the Department for a site visit by one of the following: Center for Community Services Director, Regional DCED staff, Deputy or Executive Deputy Secretary, Secretary, and/or member within the Governor's executive administration.
+These stories should illustrate how this project had a positive impact in the community and may include a recommendation to the Department for a site visit by one of the following: Center for Community Services Director, Regional DCED staff, Deputy or Executive Deputy Secretary, Secretary, and/or member within the Governor's executive administration.